An active learning method for solving competitive multi-agent decision-making and control problems: Technical discussion and possible extensions

 \subsection{Generic surrogate mappings $\hat f_i$}

+Adopting the affine parametrization in \eqref{eq:linear-predictor} for the action-reaction proxies has been shown beneficial to satisfy the assumptions postulated so far, as well as to simplify the tasks in Algorithm~\ref{alg:learning_embedded_BR} the central entity has to perform.
+More importantly, in view of the analysis in \S \ref{subsec:convergence}, such simple surrogates can be used with no restrictions, since they actually guarantee the external entity to succeed in its prediction task.

-In case one is interested in endowing the central entity with more flexible surrogate mappings $\hat f_i$ different from the affine ones in \eqref{eq:linear-predictor}, some further conditions have to be imposed.
+In case, however, one is interested in more flexible surrogate mappings $\hat f_i$, some further conditions have to be imposed.
 Specifically, by mirroring the discussion in \S \ref{subsec:convergence} tailored for affine proxies, one shall necessarily integrate Standing Assumption~\ref{standing:learning_procedure} with a requirement on the continuity of the mapping $\theta_i \mapsto \hat f_i(\bs x_{-i},\theta_i)$ for all $\bs x_{-i} \in \R^{n_{-i}}$.
 Nevertheless, the proxies $\hat f_i$ shall also be able to match at least pointwise the action-reaction mapping $f_i$ of each agent, thus requiring that for all $(x_i, \bs x_{-i}) \in \Omega$, there exists a set $\mc A_i = \mc A_i(x_i, \bs x_{-i}) \subseteq \R^{p_i}$ such that $\ell_i(x_i, \hat f_i(\bs x_{-i}, \tilde\theta_i)) = 0$, for all $\tilde\theta_i \in \mc A_i$.
 These two conditions together are key to prove the consistency property in Lemma~\ref{lemma:local_exactness} also with generic surrogate mappings.
-In addition, to rely on Proposition~\ref{prop:f} one should also ensure that the chosen proxies $\hat f_i$ allow meeting Assumption~\ref{ass:convexity-1} and Assumption~\ref{ass:convexity-2} characterizing the second task performed by the external entity in Algorithm~\ref{alg:learning_embedded_BR}, so that the arguments made in the proof of Theorem~\ref{alg:learning_embedded_BR} could be applied also to this more generic case.
-A main drawback of using nonlinear surrogates is that the cost function in problem~\eqref{eq:minimizers} may easily become nonconvex.
+In addition, to rely on Proposition~\ref{prop:f} one should also ensure that the chosen proxies $\hat f_i$ allow meeting Assumption~\ref{ass:convexity-1} and Assumption~\ref{ass:convexity-2}, which characterize the second task performed by the external entity in Algorithm~\ref{alg:learning_embedded_BR}, so that the arguments made in the proof of Theorem~\ref{alg:learning_embedded_BR} could be applied also to this more generic case.

+A main drawback of using nonlinear surrogates is that the cost function in problem~\eqref{eq:minimizers} may easily become nonconvex, unless combined with suitable loss functions.
+For example, a convex program equivalent to \eqref{eq:minimizers} might be obtained by adopting softmax surrogate mappings and cross-entropy losses, in place of the Euclidean norm, to model categorical decision variables.
+This is however a topic of current investigation.